 Those looking to attend a treatment centre, in which lodging is included, have the option of choosing a public or private provider.
-There are several private treatment centres throughout Ontario, Trafalgar’s East and West centres among them.
+There are several private treatment centres throughout Ontario, and Trafalgar’s Residential Centre is among them.

 The Cost of Public Rehab Facilities in Ontario

 Ontario’s best-known public rehab facility is CAMH in Toronto.
 While the fundamental services of public rehab can be covered under OHIP or through insurance, certain components of the treatment are not.
 For example, obtaining a private or semi-private room may require additional payment.

 One of the biggest obstacles for recovery: The waitlist!

 Enrolment in public rehab programs is potentially subject to wait times.
 However, when the addict is finally willing to commit to rehabilitation, they should get help immediately.
 Waitlists and postponing the necessary treatment support often result in diminishing motivation.

 As with all public health services, resources are limited, which limits availability.
 But for many people, public programs are the only option.
 While some private rehab centres will earnestly try to accommodate people from all economic backgrounds, there are instances when the cost remains prohibitive.